Safety on the farm

-Financial pressures can also mean that many farmers work long hours or potentially cut corners with maintenance.
-It’s simply not worth the risk when it comes to electricity.
+Financial pressures can mean that many farmers work long hours or potentially cut corners with maintenance.
+It’s not worth the risk when it comes to electricity.

 Make sure electrical installations and equipment are kept in good working order.
 If there’s a problem don’t risk your own safety or the safety of your workers – always call in a licensed electrician, no matter how remote you are or how small the job.

 - Never ignore minor shocks and tingles because these can be signs of a bigger electrical problem

 - Turn off water pumps before entering the water and touching or checking the equipment